-Students with disabilities (physical, learning, psychological, chronic medical, etc.) who would like to request accommodations and services are required to register with the Office of Student Disability Services in Suite G20 in the Student Services Building (preferably during the first two weeks of the semester).
-Please contact Kesha Lee, Director at (919) 530-6325 or e-mail studentdisabilityservices@nccu.edu.
-If you are already registered in the office, you will need to return to the office each semester to review your information and receive updated accommodations.
+Students with disabilities (physical, learning, psychological, chronic medical, etc.) who would like to request accommodations and services are required to register with the Office of Student Disability Services SDS) in Suite 120 in the Student Services Building (preferably during the first two weeks of the semester).
+Please contact the SDS Staff at (919) 530-6325 or e-mail studentdisabilityservices@nccu.edu.
+If you are new to SDS please contact the office for an appointment.
+If you had accommodations previously, you can resubmit a request by visiting our website at www.nccu.edu/sds and clicking on the Accommodate Link.
+Students are expected to update their accommodations each semester, preferably during the first 2 weeks of each semester.